-- Use the Statement of Support from Research Mentor (DOC) received from the applicant to submit a statement to the fellowship selection committee commenting on the relevance of the applicant's proposed research to his/her current research work, and stating their intent to support the applicant's research activities.
+- Use the Statement of Support from Research Mentor (PDF) received from the applicant to submit a statement to the fellowship selection committee commenting on the relevance of the applicant's proposed research to his/her current research work, and stating their intent to support the applicant's research activities.
 Instructions for completing the document and submitting it to the selection committee are provided on the form.

 After the participant is selected:

 - Assist participant with administrative issues related to accessing the research facilities and local area (e.g., housing, transportation, postdoc orientation, required training courses, specialized building access, etc.).

 - Provide a project ID for the 20% share of salary funding, and provide resource support for the participant (e.g., office/laboratory space, computers, data, equipment, training, research supplies, and technical and administrative support).

 - Provide technical guidance and advice to help participants achieve project goals.

 - Evaluate the progress of the research and participant's performance.